-To determine whether you have carpal tunnel syndrome, your physician will ask you for a complete medical history and when you started experiencing wrist pain, have you describe your symptoms and conduct a physical examination.
+To determine whether you have carpal tunnel, your physician will ask you for a complete medical history and when you started experiencing wrist pain, have you describe your symptoms and conduct a physical examination.
 An X-ray or EMG may be necessary to assess the severity of the nerve function loss.

 - Bracing or splinting